carlkaziboni/Assignment2part2/Assignment2part2/writing.md

 ### Justification ###
 1. Not all work comes out to be perfect the first time it is done.
 Revising work is paramount.
 Mistakes are spotted and improvements are made during the review process.
 Reviewing your work is the difference between mediocre work and exceptional work.
 It also shows the time, care and effort placed in the work.
 It will also give you a sense of pride in what you have accomplished when you know it's done right.
-2. Splitting your code into small bitesize tasks is a lot easier than trying to swallow it whole.
+2. Splitting your code into small bite size tasks is a lot easier than trying to swallow it whole.
 It makes debugging easier and makes testing much easier and running unit tests easier.
 You know exactly where things have gone wrong if a test fails.
 It is also just easier to make changes to your code in the future.
 3. Take advantage of all the great features that markdown has, it makes things so much easier to read and orders your work a lot better.
 Styling also makes it more accessible.
 There are also a number of appropriate tools to use for circumstances, i.e. the table in acknowledgements.
 Trying to do this task in any other way would have come up as untidy.

 # 4: Helping future you #